free-time-ltd/krisi-website/README.md

 ## Todo

 - [x] Get on GitHub
+- [x] Come up with a gallery plugin
-- [ ] Finish contacts section with antibot protection
+- [x] Finish contacts section with antibot protection
 - [ ] Fix mobile NavMenuMobile to slide, not just instantly appear
+- [ ] Add About page
 - [ ] Add section for book covers
 - [ ] Update footer with proper data
-- [ ] Come up with a gallery plugin